mapaction/pipeline_mvp/README.md

   * `GCLOUD_COMPOSER_ENVIRONMENT`: name of the Google Cloud Composer environment (`mapaction-xxx`)
   * `GCLOUD_PROJECT`: ID of the Google Cloud Platform project (`datapipeline-xxx`)
   * `GCLOUD_SERVICE_KEY`: JSON service account key as a string (do not remove whitespace)

+**Note:** As currently deployed, the Service Account used for this project has an email address that relates to a legacy testing account.
+This is recognised as being sub-optimal and will be changed in the future when additional environments are added (see )

 ## Tests